charlie0129/blog/content/post/docker-and-zfs-a-tough-pair/index.md

 # See the License for the specific language governing permissions and
 # limitations under the License.

+# Note: the ${BIN} needs to be replaced with the actual binary,
+# otherwise it won't work.
+Refer to Makefile for how it can be done.

 ARG BUILD_IMAGE=golang:1.17
 ARG BASE_IMAGE=gcr.io/distroless/static:nonroot